aturcotte/exquires/exquires/examples/README.rst

 =======================

 EXQUIRES is designed to work with sRGB TIFF images with 16 bits per sample (48 bits per pixel) and a width and height of 840 pixels.
-The eanbqh16 program is designed to work with binary PPM images with 16 bits per sample (maxval=65535).
+The eanbqh program is designed to work with binary PPM images with 16 bits per sample (maxval=65535).